Logarithmic Spectral Distribution of a Non-Hermitian $\beta$-Ensemble: Numerical simulations, pseudospectrum, and local nearest-neighbour spacing

-For the radial density of the ensemble $\widetilde{T}_\beta$ the situation is different.
+For the radial density of the ensemble $\widetilde{T}_\beta$, the situation is different.
 We observe that all three curves for different values of $\beta=1/2,2,1000$ share a flat density and a peak at the edge of the spectrum, which also appears to be universal.
-However, at large $\beta$ - which is the limit in which we derived the global density - a strong peak at the origin develops, in addition to small peaks within the spectrum.
-We conclude for the non-symmetric tridiagonal model the equilibrium density $\rho^{\widetilde{T}}(z)=\delta(x)\delta(y)$ \eqref{eq-limiting density T tilde} completely dominates the spectrum in the limit of large $\beta$ and $n$, and that we cannot resolve the subleading, potentially universal features of the density in this limit.
+However, at large $\beta$~-- which is the limit in which we derived the global density~-- a strong peak at the origin develops, in addition to small peaks within the spectrum.
+We conclude for the non-symmetric tridiagonal model the equilibrium density \smash{$\rho^{\widetilde{T}}(z)=\delta(x)\delta(y)$} \eqref{eq-limiting density T tilde} completely dominates the spectrum in the limit of large $\beta$ and~$n$, and that we cannot resolve the subleading, potentially universal features of the density in this limit.
 The tails of the peak at the edge may be different for small to intermediate $\beta$ too, but such a local analysis is currently not feasible.
 We will discuss in the next subsection what could be the reason of this singular behaviour, introducing the notation of a pseudo-spectrum, which plays an important role here.

-In Fig. \ref{fig-comparison T,S beta} we give a visual (left) and quantitative comparison (right) between the radial distribution of the numerically generated general tridiagonal ensemble $T_\beta$ and symmetric ensemble $S_\beta$ at $\beta=100$, keeping the same matrix and ensembles size.
-The left plot shows coloured histograms in blue and red, respectively, versus the analytical solution \eqref{eq-limiting density T,S}, which we derived in the low temperature limit for $n\rightarrow \infty$ (blue curve).
+In Figure~\ref{fig-comparison T,S beta}, we give a visual (left) and quantitative comparison (right) between the radial distribution of the numerically generated general tridiagonal ensemble \smash{$T_\beta$} and symmetric ensemble $S_\beta$ at $\beta=100$, keeping the same matrix and ensembles size.
+The left plot shows coloured histograms in magenta and red, respectively, versus the analytical solution \eqref{eq-limiting density T,S}, which we derived in the low temperature limit for $n\rightarrow \infty$ (magenta curve).
 We observe an excellent agreement within both matrix ensembles.
 Moreover, the distributions of the two models show only small departures from each other and from the limiting spacing density.
-To estimate the systematic error between the analytical result \eqref{eq-limiting density T,S} and the numerics of the two matrix ensembles $T_\beta$ and $S_\beta$, we calculate the Kolmogorov-Smirnov distance $d$ for 4 different values of $\beta$ in units of $10^{-2}$ in the table of Fig. \ref{fig-comparison T,S beta} (right).
-The Kolmogorov-Smirnov distance $d$ between two distributions $f$ and $g$ is defined as
+To estimate the systematic error between the analytical result \eqref{eq-limiting density T,S} and the numerics of the two matrix ensembles \smash{$T_\beta$} and~$S_\beta$, we calculate the Kolmogorov--Smirnov distance $d$ for 4 different values of $\beta$ in units of $10^{-2}$ in the table of Figure~\ref{fig-comparison T,S beta} (right).
+The Kolmogorov--Smirnov distance $d$ between two distributions $f$ and $g$ is defined as